Start your new home journey

 Once the sections of the home are complete, they are transported to site where the home will be fully constructed and connected to mains electricity and utilities supplies.

 If you’re considering becoming one of the thousands of park homeowners in the UK, there are a few things to think about before buying.
 They differ from holiday homes, so here’s what to review about park home lifestyle.
+You can also find answers to the most common buying questions on our FAQs page.

-You Need to Pay a Pitch Fee
+1. You Need to Pay a Pitch Fee

 Park homes are situated on a pitch in a residential park.
 Whilst the park homeowner will own the home, they will not own the land where it’s situated and will be liable to pay a pitch fee for the land on which the home sits.

-At Tingdene residential parks, a pitch fee is typically paid monthly on the first day by Direct Debit.
+At Tingdene Residential Parks, a pitch fee is typically paid monthly on the first day by Direct Debit.
 Additionally, you will need to pay council tax to the local authority.

-Many Residential Parks have Tightly-Knit Communities
+2. Many Residential Parks have Tightly-Knit Communities

 With park home communities, there is often a strong sense of belonging and similar values.
 If you’ve been worried that park home life might isolate you from your family and friends, don’t worry.